seanj06/Burgers-R-Us-P5/README.md

 **Dynamic Delivery times**

 One of the features of the checkout page is the dynamic delivery time slots.
-The user is able to choose delivery times based off the current time and a 30 minute delay.
+The user is able to choose delivery times based on the current time and a 30 minute delay.

 For example if the day is Monday the delivery time hours are 11:00 AM - 21:00 PM.
 So if the user makes an order at 16:30 on Monday the delivery times that will be shown to them will be 17:00 - 21:00 in 15 minute increments.